10/30/2024

 speaker

 I couldn't agree more.
 So you're going to have some natural things happening.
 You're going to have Kimball spend getting back down to normal levels, right?
-So that capex is going to go down.
+So that CapEx is going to go down.
 We're obviously going to grow the business, which is also very positive.
-But then the things that Eric Dukas mentioned around some of the billing challenges and unbills and some of the inventory challenges, they'll be a good catalyst whether we get them done in Q4 2024, they roll into 2025.
+But then the things that Eric Dugas mentioned around some of the billing challenges and unbilled and some of the inventory challenges, they'll be a good catalyst whether we get them done in you know, Q4 of 2024, they roll into 2025.
 We're going to get those fixed.
 We're working on it.
-We meet regularly on working those numbers down.
+We meet kind of, you know, regularly on working those numbers down.
 And so that should also be a great catalyst into 2025.
 So I'm really bullish about cash flows.
-I mean, it's hard to budget if that's even harder to budget cash flows.
+I mean, it's hard to budget dividend.
+It's even harder to budget cash flows.
 We've got to see where we land here in 2024 before we get to that answer.
-But again, I feel good about it and continue to feel good about our cash flows.
-And maybe even a little better if there's a rollover of some of these working capital challenges Eric Dukas just mentioned.
-All
+But, again, I feel good about it and continue to feel good about our cash flows.
+And maybe even a little better if there's some rollover of some of these working capital challenges Eric Dugan just mentioned.
+Perfect.

 speaker